mosaicml/composer/docs/source/trainer/dataloaders.rst

    isn't in the dataloader's interface.

-For these and other potential uses cases, the trainer can also accept :class:`.DataSpec` object with these additional configurations.
+For these and other potential uses cases, the trainer can also accept :class:`.DataSpec` object with these additional settings.
+For example,

 .. code:: python